 Couples who are unmarried have no automatic entitlement to financial support from each other when they separate.
 Nor can they register home rights to prevent their partner from selling the house without having an interest in the property in their own right.
 The fact of their long-term cohabitation is irrelevant.

-To assert any kind of rights in law unmarried partners must turn to the complex, technical law of trusts.
+Although other rights can be given with a little planning, when it comes to property, to assert any kind of rights in law, unmarried partners must turn to the complex, technical law of trusts.
 It is to this area, rather than the more personal, user-friendly family law context, that claimants must go to obtain protection when the relationship comes to an end.

 Who owns what in a trust?

 The law of trusts offers protection to cohabitees by seeking to protect the intention of the parties when financial arrangements were made.
 If cohabiting couples expressly state how they wish the beneficial interests in their property to be divided, this will always be binding.
 Therefore, couples can simply and effectively control what happens in the event of separation by recording their wishes in writing at any time in a separation agreement.